Oblongmana/vscode-salesforce-doc-lookup/README.md

 poorly with some adblockers such as "uBlock Origin".
 If you find commands are not scrolling you to the item you request, this may be fixed by disabling your adblocker on the Salesforce doc site, if you are comfortable with doing so.

-### Wait time when running command - no caching
-There's no caching yet - every time you run a command, it retrieves the relevant doc table of contents from scratch.
-Adding caching is on the [Roadmap](#roadmap)

 ## Notable Differences to the original ST3 version

-### Wait time when running command - no caching
-There's no caching yet - every time you run a command, it retrieves the relevant doc table of contents from scratch.
-Adding caching is on the [Roadmap](#roadmap)

 ### No "All Doc" search that covers all documentation types
-The All Doc Types search is gone - this won't be reimplemented until caching is added - performance would be horrifying, in addition to needing a more sophisticated breadcrumb strategy.
+The All Doc Types search is gone - caching has been added, so the performance on this won't be horrific.
+However, this will need some examination of internal structure, and examination of how the breadcrumb is presented, and is currently a lower priority feature in the [Roadmap](#roadmap).

 ### Notable Change - More search results!
 The original plugin gave a list of certain nodes at a relatively low level of detail, due to technical limitations in Sublime -